More bling for your ring with solid gold phone

 But she doubted the phones would become collector's items.

-"It could find a place in the Russian market but definitely not in the cultural elite circles, which favor new smart-phone models," said Legotina, the Moscow representative of British consultancy Art Market Research.
+"It could find a place in the Russian market but definitely not in the cultural elite circles, which favour new smart-phone models," said Legotina, the Moscow representative of British consultancy Art Market Research.

 "It will interest Russian Oligarchs and their girlfriends as well as businessmen whose social circles demand accessories that act as class indicators," she said.